pavanreddyml/genlogger/README.md

-# GLogger: The Logger That Speaks Your Language
+# GenLogger: The Logger That Speaks Your Language

 Say hello to or **GenLogger** – the logger that makes your debugging a vibe.
 We’ve officially retired the tired old "DEBUG," "INFO," and "ERROR" for something with a little more personality: **YAP**, **DEETS**, **SKETCH**, **SUS**, and when things go totally sideways, **COOKED**.